InternetOfUs/interactions-logger-and-analytics/README.md

 #### Script apps_usage

-The script for getting the association between the id and the email of users allows to set the following environment variables:
+The script for getting the app usage of the users and the dump of the profiles without personal information allows to set the following environment variables:

-* `OUTPUT_FILE`: the path of csv/tsv file where to store the users apps usage, it can also be set using the argument `-o` or `--output` when manually running the Python service;
+* `USER_FILE`: the path of csv/tsv file where to store the users apps usage, it can also be set using the argument `-uf` or `--user_file` when manually running the Python service;
+* `PROFILE_FILE`: the path of json file where to store the profiles without personal information, it can also be set using the argument `-o` or `--profile_file` when manually running the Python service;
 * `INSTANCE` (optional, the default value is the development instance): the host of target instance, it can also be set using the argument `-i` or `--instance` when manually running the Python service;
 * `APIKEY`: the apikey for accessing the services, it can also be set using the argument `-a` or `--apikey` when manually running the Python service;
 * `APP_IDS`: the ids of the chatbots from which take the users.
 The ids should be separated by `;`, it can also be set using the argument `-ai` or `--app_ids` when manually running the Python service;